DayMoniakk/EasyTwitchChatReader/README.md

 # EasyTwitchChatReader
 A simple script to read Twitch chat without any dependencies.
+(C#)